MicrosoftDocs/windows-powershell-docs/docset/windows/dism/add-windowscapability.md

 PS C:\> Add-WindowsCapability -Online -Name "Msix.PackagingTool.Driver~~~~0.0.1.0" -Source "E:\" -LimitAccess
 ```

 This command adds a Windows capability package specified by the *Name* parameter, to the running operating system.
 The *Source* parameter specifies the location of required files.
-For instance, if the running OS is a copy of Windows 10 version 1809, the `Msix-PackagingTool-Driver-Package~31bf3856ad364e35~amd64~~.cab` file must present at `E:\`.
+For instance, if the running OS is a copy of Windows 10 version 1809, the `Msix-PackagingTool-Driver-Package~31bf3856ad364e35~amd64~~.cab` file must be present at `E:\`.

 If the package specified by the *Name* parameter is already installed, this command does not return an error message, regardless of whether the required files are present at `E:\`.